kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

       app: oauth2-kiali
   ```

-  6. Expose the Service via Istio by creating a VirtualService.
+  6. To expose the Service using Istio, create a VirtualService.
 Set the domain in the `hosts` list to your desired name:

   ```yaml
   apiVersion: networking.istio.io/v1alpha3